This site is dedicated to the study & research of rare Albino Redwood mutations

 Where can I see one?

 Most albino redwood locations remain secret in order to protect these rare trees.
 Unfortunately a few albino redwoods in recent years have been cut down by souvenir hunters & profiteers who think they can make money selling these unique trees.
-With that said, some of the best places to see albino redwoods is Henry Cowell Redwood State Park in the southern part of the range and Humboldt Redwoods State Park in the north.
-The albino redwoods in Henry Cowell can be seen off the loop trail, while the ones in Humboldt Redwoods can be seen near Founders Grove.
+With that said, some of the best places to see albino redwoods is Muir Woods National Monument in the southern part of the range and Humboldt Redwoods State Park in the north.
+The albino redwoods in Muir Woods can be seen on main trail about a half mile north of the visitors center, while the ones in Humboldt Redwoods can be seen near Founders Grove.
 If you need specific directions, please ask a park docent for help.